varffs/basic-js-boil/README.md

 - lib.js: files concated from 'src/libs/' folder [which you need to make]
 - images in 'src/images/' [which you need to make] optimized
 - main.js linted and minified
+- fonts in 'src/images/' [which you need to make] fontfaced

 ### setup